 Back up empty folders

-Phoenix can back up and restore empty folders.
+Druva can back up and restore empty folders.
 On SMB shares, the USN journal must be enabled to back up and restore an empty folder.

-- Smart Scan is supported only for SMB shares.
+Note: Advanced Smart Scan is supported for:

 File types supported for backup